-Joseph is currently completing a manuscript on Hegel’s logic with the title Hegel’s Realism: Logic, Human Life, and the Discovery of Nature (under review).
-In this book, he argues against the standard interpretation of Hegel’s logic as a metaphysical account of the rationality of the universe similar to Spinoza’s Ethics.
-Instead, he contends that Hegel’s logic is an account of the uniquely human instinct of rationality that drives us to create a universe of meaning and how this universe makes human experience possible – an account that proves Hegel’s relevance to contemporary analytic and continental philosophy.
+I am finishing up a manuscript entitled Hegel’s Realism: Logic, Human Life, and the Discovery of Nature, which explores these themes while arguing against the standard interpretation of Hegel’s logic as a metaphysical deduction of the rationality of the universe similar to Spinoza’s Ethics.
+Instead, I contend that Hegel’s logic is an account of the uniquely human instinct of rationality.
+It describes how this instinct drives us to create a universe of meaning, the basic categorial structure of this universe, and how this universe makes human experience possible.

 Central to my book is the claim that Hegel’s logic performs a two-fold synthesis: (1) the synthesis of metaphysical naturalism with human exceptionalism and (2) the synthesis of robust realism with transcendental idealism.
 In a first move, Hegel argues for a naturalization of logic.
 Because the subject matter of logic—the concepts, judgments, and inferences that govern all language and thought—derives from our rational instinct, logic itself is a product of nature.
 But it is also a place where nature creates something that transcends itself: the self-contained and self-justifying universe of meaning created by language and thought, the sui generis realm of human history that Hegel names “spirit” and which freely follows its own norms and rules.
 In a second move, Hegel argues that this universe of meaning, while a creation of language and thought, does not amount to subjectivism.
 The logical categories governing language and thought are more than the distinctively human standpoint on the world around it; they constitute a space in which what is can reveal itself, thus making room for a robust realism.